 Next to the Los Angeles River is the Los Feliz Municipal Golf Course, which opened in 1947, and in 1996 was featured in the film Swingers.
 Although I’ve played one game of golf there, I’ve more often enjoyed watching free films there as part of Atwater Movie Nights Under the Stars.

 Across the street is a park known officially as “Bond Area” but which has a local nickname which I, despite having uttered in the past, can no longer recall.
-Last year, Bruce, Victoria, I, and other of Bruce’s Buddies observed Holi there before heading, covered in colors, to India Sweets & Spices — an Indian market and cafeteria which occupies a space formerly filled by the rough and tumble Pro Billiard Club.
+Last year, Bruce Chan, Victoria Vu, I, and other members of Bruce’s Buddies observed Holi there before heading, covered in colors, to India Sweets & Spices — an Indian market and cafeteria which occupies a space formerly filled by the rough and tumble Pro Billiard Club.

 Los Feliz Boulevard is also home to the aforementioned Bigfoot and still-there-but-much-changed Roost as well as neighborhood establishments like Giamela’s, Sun Hai Inn, my local Del Taco, and Los Feliz Liquor.
 The owner of the later, Garbis Sarkissian, passed away earlier this year but is memorialized in mural form on the store’s wall.